First-of-its-kind, pump-and-treat sand filters are reducing phosphorus in stormwater.

 But by paving the way for this type of treatment, the Rice Creek Watershed District

-worked with Houston Engineering, Inc. (HEI) to successfully implement three separate pump-and-treat stormwater treatment projects in Hansen Park
+worked with Houston Engineering, Inc. (HEI) to develop the concept for pump-and-treat stormwater treatment projects, with the first project successfully implemented in Hansen Park

 .
 Together, we have created a design that can overcome the limitations of gravity-fed systems.

 Read more about the Hansen Park IESF story embedded below.